-CTF support functions are provided on VMS systems partly by VMS and partly by a process called CTF\$DCP.
+CTF support functions are provided on VMS systems partly by VMS and partly by a process called CTF \$DCP.
 VMS collects trace records from local tracepoints, and CTF\$DCP copies these trace records to a global section, which CTF uses as an internal buffer.

-In the case of live tracing (see Figure 2.2), trace records are read from the CTF buffer as they arrive and are immediately formatted and displayed on your terminal.
+In the case of live tracing (see Figure 2.2, "Live Tracing on VMS Systems and Remote Servers"), trace records are read from the CTF buffer as they arrive and are immediately formatted and displayed on your terminal.

-In the case of detached tracing (see Figure 2.3), the trace server process copies trace records from the CTF buffer to a trace file.
+In the case of detached tracing (see Figure 2.3, "Detached Tracing on VMS Systems and Remote Servers"), the trace server process copies trace records from the CTF buffer to a trace file.
 The contents of the trace file can then be formatted and displayed later.